markriedl/easygen/README.md

 - Click on the "hidden_nodes" box and change the value to `64`.
 The hidden_nodes setting indicates how many nodes will be in the neural network.
 If layers is depth, think of hidden_nodes as width.
 A wider neural network may be able to learn more patterns but will take longer to train and require more data.

-- Click on the "epochs" box and change teh value to `1000`.
+- Click on the "epochs" box and change the value to `100`.
 The epochs setting tells the neural network how many times to look at the data.
 The more times it looks at the data, generally the more accurate the neural network gets (but also the longer it takes).
 This dataset is small, so it is harder to find coherent patterns.
 I found that this dataset works better to have a lot of epochs.

 Let's send our dataset into the neural network training module.
 Connect the red "output" box in "Randomizedline1" to the green "data" box inside "CharacterLSTM_Train".